cjdbarlow/bedside-notebook/anaesthesia/periop/icd.md

 ##Risks
 Include:
 * Electromechanical interference
-External electrical stimuli (e.g. due to diathermy) may intefere with pacemaker function in three ways:
+External electrical stimuli (e.g. due to diathermy) may interfere with pacemaker function in two ways:
 	* Over-sensing
 	The pacemaker interprets EMI as intrinsic activity, and does not pace despite the intrinsic rhythm being inadequate.
 This:
 		* Will result in the underlying rhythm being the actual rhythm